2016-2017 San Pedro Prep Sports Teams Of The Year

 Then there's the 2013-2014 year when POLA baseball finally won its first CIF championship months after San Pedro boys cross-country won its sixth in November 2013.
 From there, San Pedro High had a dry period of not winning a CIF sports title after the 2013 boys cross-country team won.
 Same for POLA after their baseball triumph in June 2014.

-So it goes without saying that the 2016-2017 San Pedro News Pilot Prep Sports Teams Of The Year goes to the lone two teams to end both droughts in an exciting dry spell, CIF-LACS Division 1 champion San Pedro High softball and CIF-LACS Division 2 champion Port Of Los Angeles High girls soccer.
+So it goes without saying that the 2016-2017 San Pedro News Pilot Prep Sports Teams Of The Year goes to the lone two teams to end both dry spells in an exciting and dramatic way, CIF-LACS Division 1 champion San Pedro High softball and CIF-LACS Division 2 champion Port Of Los Angeles High girls soccer.

 For San Pedro softball, it was almost by design, and truly it felt like it was their destiny considering their circumstances going into the 2017 season.
 And '17' was definitely their magic number considering they had 17 players on the roster, 13 of which seniors and juniors, and it took them 17 wins in 19 games from March 20 to the end just to get to their first CIF-LACS Division I final since 2009.